Looking for ways to get people to donate money to your charity?

 Suggesting different donation amounts is an effective way to drive more conversions on your WordPress nonprofit theme website and get people to donate money.

-By suggesting different donation amounts, you’re helping them to choose the right donation amount easily.
+So by suggesting different donation amounts, you’re actually helping them to choose the right donation amount easily.
 They may even be encouraged to donate more than they would have if left to enter an amount.
 Psychologically they’ll likely assume this is the average amount donated and may be driven to donate more money to you.

 In the WPForms plugin, you can suggest different donation amounts by adding payment fields to your donation form, like the Multiple Items or Dropdown Items field.

-Keep in mind that overwhelming your donors with too many options can make decision making difficult, in turn hurting your conversions.
+Keep in mind that overwhelming your donors with too many options can make decision-making difficult and could hurt conversions.
 Make sure to give only a few choices, so your donors can easily choose the right amount to donate.

-According to a Nielsen study, donors want to see how the charity spends their funds before making a donation.
-Sadly, only 4% of nonprofit websites explained how they use donations.
+According to a Nielsen study, donors want to see how the charity spends its funds before making a donation.
+Unfortunately, only 4% of nonprofit websites explain how they use donations.

 - $60 can provide 5 families with tarps for shelter